Verified and Tested 02/25/2015

 This how-to will show you how to install locate on a CentOS server.
 This command is often the easiest and fastest way to find the location of files and directories, and this is very useful when you’re working on a Linux system for which you are not well acquainted.
 When you install mlocate, it will install the two commands: locate and updatedb.
 It will also install a cron job that updates the database daily.

 A server running CentOS.
 If you do not have a server and need one, Atlantic.Net offers reliable VPS hosting options.

 The command to install locate on a CentOS is:

 You are not able to locate anything yet until you have updated the database for locate.
 Run the below command to do this:

-The cronjob will update the database daily, but if you are ever installing a lot of files and need to search for them, you should use the updatedb command again.
-Now, you are able to search for locations of files and directories.
+The cronjob will update the database daily, but if you are installing many files and need to search for them, you should use the updatedb command again.
+Now, you can search for locations of files and directories.

 For example, if you forget the location of ifcfg-eth0 you would run the command:

 Congratulations!
 You may be interested in using the “find” command; alternatively, check out Linux Find Command.
 Check back for new updates.